Changissnz/nu_merchant_principal/README.md

 same amount, given the condition that they all work the same amount of time.
-Payments could also take the form of a weighted rate that takes into consideration each worker's individual contribution, such that a their greater magnitude in contribution results in their being paid more.
+Payments could also take the form of a weighted rate that takes into consideration each worker's individual contribution, such that their greater magnitude in contribution results in their being paid more.
 Again, these two approaches face the same issue as the previously mentioned functions,